bring/developer-site/content/api/event-cast/index.md

         "pushed": "2019-03-16T14:58:49+0000"
       }
       ```

-  - title: Q & A
+  - title: Retries and shipments not yet registered
     content: |

-      **Can I have multiple Webhooks for the same parcel?**<br>
-      You can register for multiple Webhooks on the same parcel/shipment, as long as the event groups are different for each registration.

-      **How many active Webhooks can I have simultaneously?**<br>
-      Currently there is no limitation.

-      **Is the expiration duration configurable?**<br>
-      No.

-      **Can I get a history of events that were sent for a subscription?**<br>
-      Not in this version.
-It may be available in the future.
-Please note that you may use the [Tracking API](/api/tracking) if you'd like the entire list of events that has happened for a lifecycle related to a shipment.

-      **Will I be able to see my previous/expired Webhooks (active and inactive)?**<br>
-      No.

-      **What happens if our endpoint is down and a callback is being sent?**<br>
+      If your endpoint is down and a callback is sent, the API will try to send a request two times with 30 minutes between and a third and final time after another hour.
-      We'll try issuing a request to your defined endpoint up to three - 3 - times with a delay on 30 minutes for the two first, then wait an hour for the last retry.
-      After this, callbacks will not be retried.

-      **Do you support wildcard events/event groups (e.g `*` or `ALL`)?**<br>
-      No.

-      **Do you support modifying existing active webhooks?**<br>
-      No.

-      **My shipment is not yet registered with Bring, will registering for Webhook work related to that tracking number?**<br>
-      Yes.

-      When you subscribe for a parcel that does not yet exist in Bring' systems, a retry mechanism will try for up to two - 2 - days to ensure that the Webhook will be registered when the parcel is found internally.
+      If you subscribe to a shipment that hasn’t been registered with Bring, we will retry for up to two days.
+A notification will be sent on the webhook’s callback URL if the shipment isn’t registered in this timeframe.
-      Eventually, if the package was not found with Bring within this timeframe - a notification will be sent on the callback URL configured for that Webhook which notifies this.

-      **Note**: Retry-timing is non-configurable.

 oas: https://api.qa.bring.com/event-cast/api-docs
 ---